 I realize how difficult it is to watch young people step into the pitfall of addiction, especially when it’s your own child.
 I feel your pain and understand how frustrated you are.
 I’ve stood by addicted folks for ten years.
 Let me reassure you: There is a solution.
-If you want to help your child beat addiction, then download my free book.
+If you want to learn how to deal with a drug addict son or daughter, then download my free book.

-How to get Your Child off Drugs in 3 Steps
+How to get Your Son or Daughter off Drugs in 3 Steps